Shlepping with Zombies

 Sometimes, Brooklyn got in the way.

-My hands were swollen, secured behind my back and gone from red to a lovely bluish hue by the time Buzz Cut and I arrived at the holding room/cell.
-The alarms were still alarming.
-Could the real men have encountered more than they anticipated?
+Tightly secured behind me, my hands had swollen, gone from bright red-ish pink to a lovely bluish hue by the time Buzz Cut and I arrived at the holding room/cell.
+The buzzing blare of alarms still alarmed their little hearts away.
+Could the “real he-men” have encountered more than they anticipated?

-Buzz weaved slowly in front of the door, the key in his hand, and missed the lock.
-He wore an odd where-am-I expression that slackened into plain old, dull and dumbfounded.
-His key chain clattered against the floor tiles.
-He slid to the ground, his back pressed against wall, and keeled over, saliva drooling from his mouth.
+Buzz weaved slowly in front of the door, the key in his hand.
+He missed the lock, his expression an odd where-am-I look.
+His face slackened into plain old, dull and dumbfounded, as his key chain clattered against the floor tiles.
+He slid to the ground, back pressed against wall, and keeled over, saliva drooling from his mouth.

 Lillian, Jas and Dan needed me.
 Screw you, Sivern, there is an ‘I’ in team.